 - Gov.UK - contaminated land which gives an overview of the issue

-- The Contaminated Land (England) Regulations 2000 provide details of the legal requirements in dealing with contaminated land
+- The Contaminated Land (England) Regulations 2000 which provides details of the legal requirements in dealing with contaminated land

-- West Suffolk Contaminated Land Strategy September 2013 covers how the council aims to deal with contaminated land in the area
+- West Suffolk Contaminated Land Strategy April 2019 which covers how the council aims to deal with contaminated land in the area.

-There are currently no entries on the contaminated land public register for either the Forest Heath or St Edmundsbury areas (last updated 17 November 2017).
+There are currently no entries on our contaminated land public register (last updated 20 January 2022).

-Contaminated Land is also a material consideration within the planning process and we have produced a number of guidance notes to assist developers, agents and consultants through this process.
-We have also developed a questionnaire, which we accept as part of the assessment for 1 or 2 dwelling developments on existing residential or greenfield sites.
+Contaminated land is also a material consideration within the planning process and we have produced a number of guidance notes to assist developers, agents and consultants through this process.
+We have also developed a questionnaire, which we accept as part of the assessment for one- or two-dwelling developments on existing residential or greenfield sites.

 In this instance we have the right to board up or secure any building that is considered a danger to public health.
 In most cases we would inform the property owner by serving a notice but in extreme cases we would act immediately.
 We have the authority to do this under section 29 of the Local Government (Miscellaneous Provisions) Act 1982